Cover image by Purrweb UI

 In the era of digitization, many aspects of people’s lives are being significantly improved by remotely controllable devices & whole infrastructures — the so-called Internet of Things.

-This industry is continually growing & bringing new products: a nearly $250B market is projected to have grown by no less than 5 times by 2027.
+This industry is continually growing & bringing new products: a nearly $250B market is starting to surge and is projected to have grown by no less than 5 times by 2027.

 IoT app development is necessary for many companies to enable remote control (image by Purrweb UI)

 Not only “things” get improved but software for their remote control gets diversified as well.
-Nowadays, it can be fully tailored to your specific devices and apps for smaller “things,” i. e., for smart homes and extensive dashboards for large-scale devices, from medical appliances at hospitals to smart sprinklers on agricultural fields.
+In the realm of IoT application development, today's technology allows for customization to specific devices and applications, ranging from smart home solutions to extensive dashboards for larger-scale systems like medical appliances in hospitals and smart agricultural equipment.

-The process of IoT software development can be quite challenging in terms of technological nuances.
-Yet, to avoid potential pitfalls and make the development process of the Internet of Things smoother and easier, we recommend paying attention to a few specifics.
+The process of IoT app development, including companion app development, can be quite challenging in terms of technological nuances.
+Yet, to avoid potential pitfalls and make the process to create an IoT app smoother and easier, we recommend paying attention to a few specifics.
 Here they are!

 Firmware is a software program that’s “responsible” for communication between hardware systems:

 What we’d like to draw your attention to here is firmware updating.
-Nowadays, the easiest way to do that is with Over-the-Air (OTA) updates, meaning that the new version is simply installed remotely.
+Nowadays, the easiest way for an IoT app developer to implement this is with Over-the-Air (OTA) updates, meaning that the new version is simply installed remotely.

-It’s important since sometimes it is prohibited for users to stick to older versions of firmware, which, basically, blocks access to the thing until it’s updated.
+It’s important when you make an IoT app since sometimes it is prohibited for users to stick to older versions of firmware, which, basically, blocks access to the thing until it’s updated.

 Imagine if somebody isn't able to open the door because of an outdated version of the firmware when being late for a flight.
 That can damage the brand’s reputation and cause a loss of trust.

-If your use case implies integration of third-party devices, you should pay attention to these aspects of IoT software development:
+If your use case implies integration of third-party devices, you should pay attention to these aspects of Internet of Things application development:

-The Data Acquisition Module is the part of the hardware that helps to receive physical signals coming from a “thing” and convert them into digital signals that a computer is able to process.
+In building an IoT application, the Data Acquisition Module plays a vital role as the part of the hardware that helps to receive physical signals and convert them into digital signals for processing.

 When working with this part, there are several aspects that we’d recommend taking into account: